herd-ware/hw-io/README.md

 # I/Os

 > :warning: This repository is NOT A SELF-RUNNING repository.
 > To build I/Os designs, different external modules are needed.
-Please use the dedicated [root](https://gitlab.com/herd-ware/root) repository.
-More informations available on the dedicated [site]().
+Please use the dedicated [root](https://github.com/herd-ware/root) repository.
+More information available on the dedicated [site](https://herd-ware.github.io/).